-Warrior, born Jim Hellwig, was no stranger to steroids during his time in the business.
-In this unearthed interview from 2008, Warrior impassionately talks about the pros and cons of performance enhancing drugs, how it used to run rampant in professional wrestling, and the legal loopholes wrestlers used to take to obtain a full year’s supply.
+In an unearthed interview from 2008, Warrior impassionately talks about the pros and cons of performance-enhancing drugs, how it used to run rampant in professional wrestling, and the legal loopholes wrestlers used to take advantage of in WCW.

 Athletes are going to do them—or whatever else—to be the best at what they do.

 But, let’s face it, bodybuilding and wrestling are more circus-like—people want to see the freaks.

 The guys today are definitely gassed to the max.
 Wrestlers AND bodybuilders.

 Have you picked up a bodybuilding magazine lately?
 They are like recipe books on how to commit suicide using steroids.

 And they have guys who’ve lost kidneys and had organ transplants writing the articles giving advice.